 Everything was flowing like butter, the desert landscape crunching under my wheels at a nice clip.
 I don’t know if there were tailwinds, but it felt like it.
 A nearly full moon was casting light and shadows all over, the temp was perfect, and damn was it good to be cruising steadily.
 At the top of the Bitter Creek climb I looked out and saw all the riders lights close together.
 It let me know this was a race, not a solo TT – and the sensation made it completely different.
 I realized that with competition present, I was riding considerably faster than 2 weeks previous.

-And so the desert section went - quickly.
+And so the desert section went – quickly.
 I had a flat spot between WW and Cisco, but the McGraw section started to wake me up and by Yellowjacket I was on fire.
 The turbo kicked in big time here and I knocked that bit out in 1:05.
 When I hit Dewey bridge the moonlight was making the white stanchions glow so bright I busted out the biggest cowboy howl I could muster.
 I was just overwhelmed.
 Riding across the bridge, somebody was camped on it.
 A group of sight impaired teens (as I later learned) were camped on the bridge.
-No wonder they were so confused as I stepped over them and informed them there would be 6 others behind me - this was a race.
-"Whhhaaaat?"
-Just past the bridge, somebody comes running my way - it was
+No wonder they were so confused as I stepped over them and informed them there would be 6 others behind me – this was a race.
+“Whhhaaaat?”
+Just past the bridge, somebody comes running my way – it was Lynda, my crack buddy who was camping there.
+She was on a family rafting trip and wanted to get some shots of the riders coming through.
+We chatted a bit, I ate a lot, a quick hug and it was off to the shandies.

 I had not been looking forward to the Shandies.
 These steep sections of Entrada Bluffs road are super loose sand with rocks, traction is tough and when loaded it can be really draining.
 Not tonight.
 I was making good time, so did all the Shandies in the dark.
 The sun didn’t come up until after Hideout actually.
 That was perfect timing for a breakfast stop – time to make coffee and have a bagel with hummous – yum!
 I was stoked to be here so early and was way ahead of schedule.
 Taking 30-40 minutes for breakfast was just fine.
 I learned in the solo ride that going sans coffee is suicide for my GI, so I brought lots and lots of the black gold on this trip.

-All caffeinated and fed now, the climb up North Beaver mesa went quickly and I began the
+All caffeinated and fed now, the climb up North Beaver mesa went quickly and I began the Paradox trail by10am or so.
+The goal to do the climbing before the heat of the day so far was on track.

 I really love this section of riding.
 There’s a lot of climbing to it, and it hurt me some last time.
 This time I was mentally prepared and and just cruised along soaking up every view the east side of the La Sals could offer – and that is many.
 This is a hidden wonderland…